r52/quasar/docs/widgetqs.rst

 We start by parsing the JSON message, then examining the object's fields to ensure that we have received what we wanted, namely the ``data["data"]["win_simple_perf"]["cpu"]`` field, which is what we requested in the previous code examples.
 If everything matches, we finally process the payload.
 Since we know that the ``cpu`` Data Source only outputs a single integer containing the current CPU load on your desktop, we simply output that to the HTML element with the id ``cpu`` using jQuery in this example.

-Putting everything together, your widget's script may end up looking something like this:
+Putting everything together, your widget's script may end up looking something like this (assuming it is a Quasar loaded widget):

 .. code-block:: javascript